TildeWill/wurl/README.markdown

         config.authorize_with(:cancan)
     end

+...and your ability.rb file looks like this:
+    class Ability
+        include CanCan::Ability

+        def initialize(user)
+            user ||= User.new # guest user (not logged in)
+            if user.admin?
+                can :manage, :all
+            else
+                can :read, :all
+                can :access, :whurl_engine
+                can :create, WhurlEngine::Whurl
+            end
+        end
+    end

 Finally, look at your new API playground by starting your rails server and hitting up the right URL:

     http://localhost:3000/whurl